-Like the 970 Pro, the new 970 Evo Plus rates well for endurance, which bodes well for its longevity.
-The 1TB model is rated for 600TB of writes over five years or a whopping 329GB of writes per day.
+Like the 970 Pro, the more recent 970 Evo Plus rates well for endurance, which bodes well for its longevity; the 1TB model is rated for 600TB of writes over five years or a whopping 329GB of writes per day.
 You'd need to fill up and then wipe the drive every three days to manage that many writes, which isn't a consumer or even prosumer workload.
 For reference, the SSD I've used the most still only has 40TB of writes after four years.

-The 500GB and 2TB models are certainly worth a look, if you want a lower price or more capacity, respectively.
-But for most users, the 1TB drive strikes the sweet spot between performance, capacity, though Samsung's drive is still pretty price.
+The 500GB and 2TB models are certainly worth looking at if you want a lower price or more capacity, respectively.
+But for most users, the 1TB drive strikes the sweet spot between performance, capacity, though Samsung's drive is still pretty pricey.

 The Sabrent Rocket Q 4TB is one of the most impressive NVMe SSDs you can buy right now.
-The intimidating $700 price tag might turn some folk away, but its performance alone is worth the recommendation.
-4TB is more than enough memory to ditch your aging HDD altogether to cram with all your games and media.
+The intimidating $600 price tag might turn some folk away, but its performance alone is worth the recommendation.
+4TB is more than enough space to ditch your aging spinning hard drives and house all your games and media in one place instead.
 There's even an 8TB option available for sale if you never want to think about storage ever again (or at least for a couple of years).